So you want to build your own AR-15 upper receiver?

 Now we’re getting closer!

 Here are the tools that I use for my build.
-There’s only a couple necessary things but having the others will make your life a lot easier.
+There are only a couple necessary things but having the others will make your life a lot easier.

 - DPMS AR-15 Upper Receiver Block ($40): You need to get this or borrow someone’s so you can put on the barrel without crushing, bending, or scratching something.